Battle of Frankfurt

-The Battle of Frankfurt was a four-day struggle for control of Frankfurt am Main during World War II.
+The Battle of Frankfurt was a three-day battle for control of Frankfurt am Main during World War II.
 The 5th Infantry Division conducted the main attack while the 6th Armored Division provided support.
 The city was defended by the LXXX Corps of the Seventh Army.

 Prelude

 The 5th Infantry Division crossed the Rhine on 22 March and quickly established a bridgehead.
 By 23 March, the 5th had expanded its bridgehead five miles east, putting the division only 14 miles southwest of Frankfurt.
 Armored Task Forces pushed from the bridgehead then to the North towards Trebur and Gustavsburg and to the East towards Darmstadt.

 On 25 March, the Wehrmacht Commander of the Darmstadt garrison surrendered and Darmstadt was liberated by the 6th Armored and 5th Infantry Divisions.
 By 26 March, the 5th reached the southern outskirts of the city of Frankfurt and captured the Rhine-Main airbase.

 Battle

 The 6th linked up with the 5th and pushed through the southern outskirts (Sachsenhausen) to the river Main.
 There, units of the 5th found the mostly intact Wilhelmsbruecke bridge (today known as the Friedensbruecke).
 German engineers had tried to blow it up in the attempt to stop the US Forces on 25 March but failed to do so.
 Supported by US tank artillery, the troops of the 5th crossed the Wilhelmsbruecke under heavy fire on 27 March and entered the northern part of the city.
 The two divisions then fought the Germans in fierce house-to-house combat, slowly pushing through the city to the north and to the east.

 Allied attacks killed the local commander on 27 March, crippling German military command in the city.
 On 29 March, the city was brought under American control and a pontoon bridge built by combat engineers on the eastern side of the damaged Wilhelmsbruecke.
 After initially attempting to set up defensive machine gun positions, German soldiers were convinced by citizens to leave the city and minimise additional casualties.
-The remaining Wehrmacht are pushed northwards and out of the city by US troops.
+The remaining Wehrmacht were pushed northwards and out of the city by US troops.